 If you’re wondering how to take apart and dispose of a bed frame in the easiest way possible, you’ve come to the right place.

-In this article, we’ll walk you through how to take apart your bed frame before disposal, from removing the mattress to disconnecting the bed rails.
-We also include steps for disassembling bunk beds or an adjustable bed frame.
+From removing the mattress to disconnecting the bed rails, we’ll walk you through how to take apart your bed frame before disposal, and also include steps for disassembling bunk beds, metal bed frames and adjustable bed frames.

 Taking Apart A Bed Frame, Adjustable Base or Bunk Beds